AdilAhmedShekhani/Invest-Hub-React/README.md

 ---

-Thank you for checking out MyBudgetApp!
+Thank you for checking out Invest Hub App!
 If you have any questions or feedback, please don't hesitate to reach out.
-Happy budgeting!
+Happy Investing!